Descent Imager / Spectral Radiometer (DISR)

 The instrument will consume about 15 W excluding the surface science lamp and the hardware data compressor which allows an on-line 6:1 compression of the image data within 750 ms and which will only be switched on for short time intervals.

-The scientists working on DISR at the MPS are
+The scientists working on DISR at the MPS were:

 - Horst Uwe Keller (DISR co-investigator, project lead at MPS)